The Ultimate Guide to Fast Break Basketball

 If you take a look at the diagrams, you are going to see that the geometry of the offense is not that good when the player brings the ball through the center, but it is better when it comes from the side just because the defense has to lean toward the strong side of the action.

 When the initial fast break is not probable your team has to run a secondary break.
-In a normal offensive set, we coaches are trying to make handicaps and play 4 on 3 situations that are going to transform eventually in 2 on 1 situation in some part of the court.
+In a normal offensive set, we coaches are trying to make handicaps and play 4 on 3 situations that are going to transform eventually into 2-on-1 situations in some part of the court.
 Owning a good secondary break plan is oftentimes helpful in making quick buckets in transition before the defense can get down the floor.
 Also, a solid secondary break can continue directly into a quality half-court offense.

 In my mind, there really are two realistic options.
-They are a fast pick and roll/pop action and getting our big man under the basket as fast as it can.
+They are a fast pick-and-roll/pop action and get our big man under the basket as fast as they can.
 Those two actions are fast enough to be considered a secondary fast break.
 Everything else, some double screens and a hand-off or wide pins on the side are just taking much longer to develop into some good shot opportunities.